 H&W: How do you envision these patterns might be styled in a home?

 For Bloom, I like the idea of playing off its geometric feel.
-Maybe pair it with this triangle lamp from Hay, on top of this hex side table, while we sit on this round chair from B&B Italia to complete all the shapes.
+Maybe pair it with this triangle lamp from Hay, on top of a CB2 Hex Side Table, while we sit on this round chair from B&B Italia to complete all the shapes.
 Maybe we could give it a modern day 70s feel with a bright shaggy wool area rug.